kishanrajput23/Hacktoberfest-2022/CONTRIBUTING.md

 ## Contributing Guidelines

- Thank you for considering to contribute to this project.
+ Thank you for considering Contributing to this project.

  This document specifies the guidelines that you should follow when contributing to this project.

- Please adhere to the guidelines in order for your PR's to get approved.
+ Please adhere to the guidelines for your PR's to get approved.

 ### General Rules :
 These are general rules that you should  follow when contributing to an Open Source project :